Written by: Shannon Polk, Kudos Team Contributor

 Relaxes the body and reduces stress.
 Swimming is physically less stressful on the body, but it can also relieve mental stress.
 For me, there is something mentally relaxing about that feeling of buoyancy and the simple repetition of swimming lap after lap.
 I think there is a swimming high similar to the running high many athletes experience—it just feels good.

 So take care of your body and go for a swim!
-Afterward, don’t forget to hydrate, and celebrate your accomplishment with a Kudos Coaster Plus.
+When you hydrate afterward, be sure to celebrate your accomplishment with your Kudos Coaster Plus.